 ‘Have nothing in your house that you do not know to be useful, or believe to be beautiful.’
 William Morris

-When I was thirteen my art teacher noted on my school report that I might become an interior designer.
-At the time I had no idea what an interior designer was, and when my parents told me I recall thinking that didn’t sound like a real job!
-Looking back I’m amazed she could predict my future career, at forty I’ve still no idea what I’d like to do!
+When I was thirteen years old my art teacher noted in my school report that I might become an interior designer.
+At the time, I had no idea what an interior designer was and when my parents told me I recall thinking that didn’t sound like a real job!
+Looking back, I’m amazed she could predict my future career.
+At forty I’ve still no idea what I’d like to do when I grow up!

-Throughout my teenage years I often redecorated my bedroom.
+Throughout my teenage years, I often redecorated my bedroom.
 One scheme involved pulling up the carpet and painting the floorboards black.
-It was the 1980s and everything was black ash, and black and white Athena prints.
-I was so proud of my contemporary room that I took some photographs, and there began a lifetime of documenting my changing interior styles.
+It was the 1980s and everything was black ash with black and white Athena prints.
+I was so proud of my contemporary room that I took some photographs.
+There began a lifetime of documenting my changing interior style.

-My love of mid-century design, in particular Eames furniture, began when I bought my first flat in 2003.
-Built in the 1960s I decided to restore the property.
-I painted every room white and furnished it with mid-century pieces: an arc lamp, Eames DSR chairs, Marcel Breuer’s Wassily chair and so on.
-At the time I didn’t use the internet and I recall contacting modern furniture shops desperately trying to get hold of the ‘Eiffel Tower’ chairs I’d seen in a magazine.
-More than ten years on and Vitra Eames DSR chairs are still my favourites.
+My love of mid-century design, in particular, Eames furniture, began when I bought my first flat in 2003.
+Built in the 1960s I decided to restore the property by painting it white and furnishing it with mid-century pieces.
+An arc lamp, Eames DSR chairs, Marcel Breuer’s Wassily chair and so on.
+At the time, I didn’t have internet access and I recall contacting modern furniture shops trying to get hold of the ‘Eiffel Tower’ chairs I’d seen in a magazine.
+More than ten years on and my Vitra Eames DSR chairs are still my favourites.

-I had to wait until 19th June 2008 to post my first interior photograph on the world wide web, which I did via Flickr under the name of Candy Pop.
-To celebrate this milestone I’ve posted a few of my interior shots.
-My taste and style has changed a lot over the years, as I’ve moved away from vintage collecting into the calm and serene world of minimalist living.
-A journey I have documented here.
+I had to wait until 19th June 2008 to post my first interior photograph online, which I did via Flickr under the name of Candy Pop.
+To celebrate this milestone, I’ve posted a few of my interior shots.
+My taste and style have changed a lot over the years, as I’ve moved away from vintage collecting into the calm and serene world of simple living.
+A journey I have documented here on Candy Pop.

-Over the years I’ve been honoured to have my home featured in a book (N.E.E.T.), some magazines (Your Home, 91 Magazine, Vintage Life and Mollie Makes), and numerous blogs including A Beautiful Mess, Laura Ashley and Apartment Therapy.
-I’ve even had my home styled by Selina Lake, which was like a masterclass in interior styling!
-I’m always amazed at the offers that appear in my inbox because I never feel my home is magazine worthy, I simply create a place I like to live in.
+Over the years, I’ve been honoured to have my home featured in a book (N.E.E.T.), a selection of magazines (Your Home, 91 Magazine, Vintage Life and Mollie Makes) and numerous blogs including A Beautiful Mess, Laura Ashley, Apartment Therapy and Houzz.
+I’ve even had my home styled by Selina Lake, which was a masterclass in interior styling!
+I’m always amazed at the offers that appear in my inbox.
+I never feel my home is magazine worthy, I simply create a place I like to live in.

-For now I will continue to enjoy my white and grey minimalist rooms, and growing house plant collection.
-They say we all turn into our parents and my love of plants has definitely been passed down, either that or I’m simply getting old!
-My interior style is always changing and evolving, and I’ve no idea how things will look in the future.
+For now, I will continue to enjoy my white and grey minimalist rooms and a growing houseplant collection.
+My interior style is always evolving and I’ve no idea how things will look in years to come.
 I guess that’s the beauty of life and interior design, you never quite know what will happen next.